 Storing, Freezing & Reheating

 Store leftover soup in the fridge for up to 4 days in an airtight container.
-If you have a lot and you know you won't be reheating it all at the same time, it's a good idea to portion it out so that you only take out what you need.
+If you have a lot and you know you won't be reheating it all simultaneously, it's a good idea to portion it out so that you only take out what you need.

 To freeze it, allow the soup to cool completely, and transfer it to a freezer-friendly container.
 Keep frozen for up to 1 month.
 Thaw in the fridge overnight.